anbox-cloud/discourse-docs/ref/sdks.md

 ### Download and installation

-To use the Anbox Streaming SDK, you must have [deployed the Anbox Streaming Stack](https://discourse.ubuntu.com/t/installation-quickstart/17744).
+To use the Anbox Cloud streaming SDK, you must have [deployed the Anbox Streaming Stack](https://discourse.ubuntu.com/t/installation-quickstart/17744).

-You can download the Anbox Streaming SDK via Git from GitHub:
+You can download the Anbox Cloud streaming SDK via Git from GitHub:

     git clone https://github.com/anbox-cloud/anbox-streaming-sdk.git

 ### Examples

-The Anbox Streaming SDK comes bundled with examples to help you get started.
+The Anbox Cloud streaming SDK comes bundled with examples to help you get started.
 They are located in the `examples` directory.